OC Parks

 Orange County Parks, more commonly abbreviated to OC Parks, is a government agency that maintains and oversees the public parks of Orange County, California.
-The agency operates both natural and manmade parks of the region.
 OC Parks is responsible for 60000 acre of inland and coastal open space that collectively receives millions of visitors every year.

 Operations

 Wilderness parks

 OC Parks manages several wilderness parks:

 Urban parks

 OC Parks is in charge of many manmade or partially manmade parks in urban settings:

-Other operations

-OC Parks closed many of their parks to vehicular traffic in March 2020 due to COVID-19 safety concerns.
-Pedestrians and horseback riders were still permitted to enter the parks.
-In December 2020, OC Parks was permitted to use sand cubes and boulders to temporarily prevent erosion in Capistrano Beach while looking for a permanent solution.

-Public works

-OC Parks hosted a virtual Halloween event as well as a series of drive-in movie nights amidst the COVID-19 pandemic in 2020.